binipringle/crim-outline/index.md

 If a statute is vague or overbroad or if it can be interpreted equally to favor both parties (defendant and prosecution), it should be read and interpreted in the light most favorable to defendant.

 “Criminal statutes must be strictly construed” (page 106 of Banks) (also, page 97 of Keeler (“human being” case)).
-The reasoning is that the government wrote the statute, it had the opportunity to write it clearly, but did not, so it is on the government to be clear.
-The lenity doctrine is really a tie breaker; usually the court finds a way to interpret the statute without the lenity doctrine.
 Banks and Keeler mention the lenity doctrine, but it doesn’t carry much weight in those cases.
 It doesn’t necessarily mean that the defendant wins.
 It just puts a little more weight on the side of the defendant.

 **NYPL Section 5.00 is the NON-INCLUSION of the lenity doctrine!**
 NYPL § 5.00 Penal law not strictly construed.
 "The general rule that a penal statute is to be strictly construed does not apply to this chapter, but the provisions herein must be construed according to the fair import of their terms to promote justice and effect the objects of the law.""